TheRomanXpl0it/TheRomanXpl0it.github.io/_posts/writeups/backdoorctf17/2017-09-24-funsignals.md

     - andreafioraldi
 ---

-This binary have a very small portion of code.
+This binary has a very small portion of code.

 Analize it in IDA: